Constitutional Court Procedure Act

 (Effect of Voidance on Pending Cases before Other Courts)

-Where the applicable laws are declared void immediately, all the cases pending in any court are to be adjudicated in accordance with the ratio decidendi of the judgment of the Constitutional Court.
+Where the applicable laws are declared void immediately or retroactively, all the cases pending in any court are to be adjudicated in accordance with the ratio decidendi of the judgment of the Constitutional Court.

 Article 54

-(Effect of Voidance after Time Periods on Cases Pending before Other Courts)
+(Effect of Voidance with Time Limits on Pending Cases before Other Courts)

 Section 2 Petitions Concerning Constitutionality of Laws Lodged by Courts